idleberg/sublime-innosetup/README.md

 ### Building

-Building requires a properly installed InnoSetup, and to build on Unix you need Wine.
+Building requires a properly installed Inno Setup, and to build on Unix you need Wine.
 You can build your script using the default <kbd>Cmd</kbd>+<kbd>b</kbd> shortcut or from selecting the build option in the Tools menu.
 Output files will be placed in the same folder as your input.

 #### Windows

-Should the build system be unable to locate the compiler, you should probably re-install InnoSetup to make sure required registry keys are created.
+Should the build system be unable to locate the compiler, you should probably re-install Inno Setup to make sure required registry keys are created.
 Alternatively, you can specify the install location in the environment variable `%INNO_HOME%`.

 ### Unix

 On Unix systems, you might have to make the build script executable:

-    # cd to Sublime Text/Packages/InnoSetup
+    # cd to Sublime Text/Packages/Inno Setup
     chmod +x inno-build.sh

 Use the default shortcut <kbd>Cmd</kbd>+<kbd>b</kbd> to build scripts.